achatain/rpi-cloud-cctv/README.md

 https://github.com/achatain/rpi-cloud-cctv

 ## What is it?

-This repo hosts a Python app powering a DIY CCTV made of a Raspberry Pi, a camera module and a PIR (Passive Infrared) motion sensor.
+A Python app for a DIY CCTV

-## Notes for installation

-This is still pretty much a work in progress...
-A setup guide will be written soon.
+## What do I need?
+- Raspberry Pi (any model)
+- Pi camera
+- PIR (Passive Infrared) motion sensor

+## How do I set it up?
+Full setup guide coming soon...
+Most likely will be a simple script to run!